 About

 Ballinderry Moravian Church is an historic and charming church nestled into beautiful gardens and grounds, surrounded by ancient trees, in an idyllic country village conveniently located a few miles from the Moira roundabout.
 The congregation at Ballinderry began in 1750 as a result of the work of the Moravian Evangelist, John Cennick.
-It was opened on Christmas Day 1751, but was destroyed by fire on Easter Sunday 1835.
+It was opened on Christmas Day 1751, however was destroyed by fire on Easter Sunday 1835.
 The rebuilt Georgian Style Church was opened in May 1836.
-There is an exhibition of historical items relating to the worldwide Moravian Church.
 Who are the Moravians?
 Visit us and our sister congregation at Kilwarlin County Down during EHOD for a guided tour and exhibition.
-This is the 300th Annniversary year of the re-founding of the Moravian Church after almost being destroyed - originally we go back to founder Jan Huss in the 15th Century pre Martin Luther.
+It is over 300 years since the re-founding of the Moravian Church after almost being destroyed - originally we go back to founder Jan Huss in the 15th Century pre Martin Luther.